 Azure Multi Factor Authentication makes it difficult for attackers, even if they have your password.
 Without access to your trusted device, they can go any further.

 What is Azure MFA?

 Azure MFA is Microsoft’s version of Two-Factor Authentication (2FA).
 Banks or apps and services like Twitter and Facebook often use this method.
 Azure MFA can help safeguard access to applications and data.
 As a result, this enhances security without impacting productivity.
 With Azure MFA, users register additional authentication methods.
 You can use these during login to validate the user’s identity.

 - Voice calls

-Microsoft Authenticator is a popular option, it’s easy to use and supports both codes (those 6-digit codes, that you have to type in during sign-in) or notifications, where a message appears on the trusted device, asking to either approve or deny a sign-in request.
+Microsoft Authenticator is a popular option, it’s easy to use and supports codes like the 6-digit codes you have to type in during sign-in.
+Or notifications, where a message appears on the trusted device, asking the user to approve or deny a sign-in request.

 Is Azure MFA free and is it included with Office 365?

 - Multi-Factor Authentication for Office 365 – This is included with Office 365 or Microsoft 365 subscriptions.

 - Multi-Factor Authentication for Azure AD Administrators – Users with the Azure AD Global Administrator role, at no additional cost, can enable MFA.